rd--/blksc3/md/glossary.md

 ## Workspace Comments

-_Workspace comments_ are texts that are attached to the workspace using the _Add comment_ context menu entry.
+_Workspace comments_ are texts that are attached to the workspace using the _Add comment_ item in the context menu.
 The text is displayed in a box that can be moved and resized, and has a header that allows the comment to be _collapsed_.
 The comment text is not printed.